Attendance

 100% Attending school everyday gives your child the best chance of success.

-80% Attending 4 days a week = 8 weeks missed learning per year.
+80% Attending 4 days a week = 8 weeks/40 days missed learning per year.

 If your child is ill however, please notify the office as soon as possible by telephone on 01453 873349.
 Following any sickness or diarrhoea, at school or at home, children should not come into school for a minimum of 48 hours.